mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/call-external-action.md

 The **Action** section of the properties pane shows the toolbox action associated with this activity.
 You can open a dialog box to select a different toolbox action clicking the ellipsis (**…**) next to **Action**.

-You can open the **Call External Action** properties dialog by double-clicking the activity in the microflow or right-clicking the activity and selecting **Properties**.
+You can open the **Call External Action** properties dialog by double-clicking the activity, or right-clicking the activity and selecting **Properties**.

 The properties dialog box consists of two tabs: